Anti Inflammatory Mediterranean Diet Plan – Overview

 Fatty fish has plenty of long-chain omega-3 fatty acids.
 These kinds of fatty acids assist in lessening inflammation.
 Some common kinds of fatty fish include:

-Research has revealed that taking these types of fatty acids lessens diabetes, heart and kidney disease, and metabolic syndrome.
+Research has revealed that taking these types of fatty acids lessens the risk of diabetes, heart and kidney disease, and metabolic syndrome.

 Studies have also proven consuming salmon can help reduce CRP (C – reactive protein).
 High CRP levels in the blood are an indicator of inflammation.